chriswill88/Christians-Interview/README.md

 The admin tooling features of Kibu are a large part of our product.
 In this project you will create a basic implementation of viewing and creating notes for a user.
 You will create a basic react front end which connects to a simple backend containing users and notes.

+## Video

 ## Specification

 Your solution must include the following:

-1. Utilize React and TypeScript
+1. Utilize React and TypeScript ✅
-2. A page to list all users and their respective notes
+2. A page to list all users and their respective notes ✅
-3. Ability to create a new note for a user
+3. Ability to create a new note for a user ✅

 If time allows the following are nice to have features:

-1. Add a new field to note called `timestamp` which tracks the current time when saved
+1. Add a new field to note called `timestamp` which tracks the current time when saved ✅
-2. Ability to update a note
+2. Ability to update a note ✅
-3. Add a new resource in the backend called `audit_log` which tracks changes when a note is updated
+3. Add a new resource in the backend called `audit_log` which tracks changes when a note is updated ✅

 The following can be considered out of scope:

 1. Authorization, authentication, and security of the backend server

+## run dev server
+npm install
+npm run dev

 ## Backend Server